bjohnson05/CMSI2120/README.md

-# CMSI281
+# CMSI 2120
-Repository for Data Structures Class
+Repository for Data Structures Course

 This repository can be used as a model for the way your assignments will be submitted for class.